I bloody hate networking at events and conferences! Do you? Although, I do really like getting to know new people. Sounds odd I know.

-It just so happens being creative together is a brilliant connector and can get rid of the awkwardness, as you have something in common (the creative activity) to help each other on and it makes you relaxed enough to chat.
-It also feels by the end that you have all achieved something together, which is lovely.
-You don’t have to talk shop, you can just be helpful and encouraging to others, which is lovely eh?
+1. Being creative together is a brilliant connector and can get rid of the awkwardness, as you have something in common (the creative activity) to help each other on.

 Since setting up M.Y.O we’ve hosted over 10,000 guests from people that book onto public classes, to companies that come for some team building / to de-stress (think Monzo, Expedia, The FT and many more), to groups for celebrations (hen parties, birthdays, stag dos, family reunions, all sorts!).
 We’ve also hosted creative stations in big retailers, festivals and events.
 In short, we’ve seen 1,000s connect and get to know strangers whilst being creative together, so decided to set up an event called Creative Lates!
 The best thing is, everyone is creative, so don’t you worry on that front either.

 What is Creative Lates?